Abstract and concrete labour: Evolutionary or historically specific

+The logical implication of this ultraleftist interpretation is, that if capitalism is destroyed (by the revolutionary Marxist Party and the working class), then abstract labour is also destroyed and eradicated.

-Other Marx-scholars, such as Makoto Itoh, take a more evolutionary view.
+Other Marx-scholars, such as Makoto Itoh, take a more evolutionary view (like Marx did and archaeologists do).
 They argue that the abstract treatment of human labour-time is something that evolved and developed in the course of the whole history of trade, or even precedes it, to the extent that primitive agriculture already involves attempts to economise labour, by calculating the comparative quantities of labour-time involved in producing different kinds of outputs.